 A Certified Professional Agronomist (CPAg) is a qualified agronomy expert who has met the standards – exams, education, experience, and ethics - set by the American Society of Agronomy (ASA).
-The CPAg certification adds credibility through an independent certification process.
-In return, those holding the CPAg certification gain opportunities in employment and advancement, recognition with government agencies, and validation that one is qualified to practice – valuable when presenting credentials to current and future clients.
+Those holding the CPAg certification gain opportunities in employment and advancement, recognition with government agencies, and validation that one is qualified to practice – valuable when presenting credentials to current and future clients.

 Any agronomist who advises growers on agronomic practices, conducts educational programs and /or does research in agronomy, manages other agronomists, or provides technical support to field agronomists and can meet the standards of the program should be certified.

 Certification as a CPAg is based on being a CCA in good standing, a minimum of a B.S. degree in Agronomy, five years of experience (post degree) and five references.
 All applicants are reviewed by the Local Certifying Board which is appointed by the President of ASA.

 A quick way to determine if you are eligible for certification is to turn to the Summary of Core Requirements form.
 To qualify as a CPAg you must have a B.S. degree which includes a minimum of 6 to 9 hours in each of the professional core categories; crop management, pest management/crop protection, and soil science.
 An applicant must also have 6 to 9 additional semester hours that relate to the three professional core areas.
 To become certified, applicants must have a minimum of 30 semester hours of course work in agronomic related courses.